FIVE judicial officers appointed

 The Agreement directly supports the Family Court's strategic objectives and complements its performance planning, management arrangements and improvements at the team and individual level.

 The Court is committed to supporting employees to adhere to the APS Values and comply with the Code of Conduct.
 During 2013–14, employees continued to receive information about the Values and the Code through all staff emails, the intranet and induction and other training programs.
 Employees also receive information and guidance about conduct and behaviour expectations from their managers.

 Workforce planning, retention and turnover

-In 2012–13 workforce planning activities focused on ensuring the successful completion of combining the administration of the Family Court and the Federal Circuit Court.
-This involved the formalising of current arrangements and enabling additional improvements to the Courts’ administrative practices and procedures.
+In 2013–14 workforce planning activities continued to focus on ensuring the successful completion of combining the administration of the Family Court and the Federal Circuit Court.
+This involved the formalising of current arrangements and enabling additional improvements to the courts' administrative practices and procedures.

-As at 30 June 2012, 159 (26.5 per cent*) of Family Court staff were eligible to retire.
-Accordingly, during 2012–13 the Court developed appropriate human resource strategies to ensure future capability and resourcing and to cope with staff turnover.
-These included promoting a clearer understanding of the capacity and capability of the Court’s workforce and developing a risk management strategy that strengthens succession management for critical roles and leadership positions in the Court.
+As at 30 June 2014, 173 (22.56 per cent*) of court staff were eligible to retire.
+Accordingly, the Court continued to develop appropriate human resource strategies to ensure future capability and resourcing and to cope with staff turnover.
+These included promoting a clearer understanding of the capacity and capability of the Court's workforce and developing a risk management strategy that strengthens succession management for critical roles and leadership positions in the Court.
 The strategies were communicated to managers and staff, helping to ensure that succession plans were developed at local levels.

-* As a percentage of staff numbers, excluding the judiciary and casuals as reported in the 2011–12 Annual Report (601).
+* As a percentage of staff numbers, excluding the judiciary and casuals.

 Strategies to support the wellbeing of staff and to encourage staff retention are integral to the Court's commitment to workplace diversity.
 The strategies include the following options, benefits and initiatives.